Damika-Anupama/Social-Media-Application-Backend/README.md

   - new posts on pages and groups and from friends
   - warnings or information from the developers
   - etc
-- More Info page
-  - to describe about our project, future goals, etc.
-- (removed this part) Donate to maintain this project
 - Both Suggestions and Contact us in one page
   - To send private messages to the community
 - Logout